WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/final_reminders.md

 You should make sure:

-[ ] You have saved your Figma link so you can get back to it!
-You can find your original team link here: https://witny-summer-guild-2018.github.io/week1figma.html
+[ ] You have saved your Figma link so you can get back to it and/or demo from it tomorrow!
+You can find your original team link here: https://witny-summer-guild-2018.github.io/week3figmalinks.html

 [ ] You have DOWNLOADED any code you want to save that you made on Code.org Tutorial Republic, and EMAILED the file to yourselves.
 Saving it on the computer is not enough to keep it, you have to make sure it is online!

+[ ] You have ADDED your code `.html` file that you downloded to google drive AND shared it with me (**jczetta@gmail.com**), so you can demo it tomorrow on a NEW computer!

-[ ] You have taken screenshots (an instructor/TA/coach can help if you don't know how!) of anything you want to show pictures of in your presentation
+[ ] You have taken screenshots or photos of anything you want to show pictures of in your presentation -- your affinity diagrams, your paper prototypes, your figma images...

 [ ] You have added stuff to all your presentation slides